|Cory, Ernie, and Zally.|

 I don’t remember how it came to pass that Rick took me to the Lovin’ Spoonful concert at Earl Warren Showgrounds in the summer of 1966.
 I don’t even remember him being there.
 All I remember is that he was wearing a Nehru jacket.
 Why did we go?
 I don't think we had tickets.
 Was I planning to buy one at the gate?
 Did I talk him into making the hour-long drive over the San Marcos Pass?
-Did he just drop me off?
-Something in me thinks that we dropped in on Ernie at his house and he invited me to go to the concert, but if so, what happened to Rick?
+Did he just drop me off on hos way to a gig of his own?
+Something in me thinks we dropped in on Ernie at his house and he invited me to go to the concert, but if so, what happened to Rick?

 Ernie remembers that we met at the arena, but how did that happen?
 Had we made plans to do so?
 Was it a coincidence?
 These are things I just don’t remember.
 I do remember that I wore a brand new royal blue and purple paisley pantsuit, with white go-go boots.
 I also had that Pattie Boyd flip, as I recall, except that my hair was the color of Jane Asher's, and I thought I looked pretty sharp.

-These concerts were produced by Jim Salzer, who briefly managed the Doors, and who owned the best record store in the Tri-Counties area.
+These concerts were produced by Jim Salzer, who briefly managed the Doors and who owned the best record store in the Tri-Counties area.
 He had a reputation of being a playboy, dressed like he just stepped out of a Carnaby Street boutique, and he drove an Excalibur.
 I went to a party at his house once in 1969, but I don’t remember anything about that either.
-It was the Sixties, remember?

 Kramer Arena, an oval, open-air facility that was built for dressage events, horse shows, and rodeos.
 People sat in the covered area, but most were on the dirt floor, where chairs had been set up.
 There was a definite bovine/equine aroma in the arena, but who cared?
 The music was always great and the vibes were groovy.
 Santa Barbara was hippie mecca, thanks to UCSB.